-No Drone Zone
+No Drone Zone - Washington, D.C.

-- Flying an unmanned aircraft within the 15-mile radius inner ring is prohibited without specific FAA authorization.
+Flying a drone within the 15-mile radius inner ring is prohibited without specific FAA authorization.
 Violators face stiff fines and criminal penalties.

-Flying a drone between 15 and 30 miles from Washington, D.C. is allowed under these operating conditions:
+Flying a drone between 15 and 30 miles from Ronald Reagan Washington National Airport is allowed under these conditions:

 Fly within visual line-of-sight

-- Fly in clear weather conditions
+Fly in clear weather conditions